 Red Roof Inn

 Evacuations and disasters can happen at any time.
 Being prepared and ready to go will help you, your family and your pets stay safe in an emergency.
-Below are resources to help you plan including a video and a printable flyer with pet and livestock information.
+Below are resources to help you protect your pets and livestock.

-Emergency Preparedness for Your Pets – LA Animal Services flyer with information on how to prepare your pets and livestock for disasters
+Review this LA Animal Services flyer for with information on how to prepare your pets and livestock for disasters and other emergencies.

-NotifyLA – City of Los Angeles mass notification system used to send out voice, text and e-mail messages to residents and businesses during times of emergencies
+NotifyLA is the City of Los Angeles' mass notification system used to send out voice, text and e-mail messages to residents and businesses during times of emergencies.
+Sign up today!

-National Weather Services – Get up to date weather information for Los Angeles
+Get up to date weather information for Los Angeles with the National Weather Services.